monicamarshall/dj-rest-auth-all-auth/README.md

 # Prerequisite: Email server configuration

 dj-rest-auth, django-allauth require a valid email for users wanting to register.
 Email server configuration is a necessary prerequisite for the auth capabilities to work.
-Email configuration settings are located in the application configuration file settings.py for simplicity.
+Email configuration settings are located in the application configuration file settings.py for demo purposes.

 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'